dustinpfister/blog_posts/_posts/threejs-light.md

 When I first wrote this post I was using r135 of threejs, if you run to any problems the first thing you will want to check is the version number that you are using.
 Threejs is a fast moving project in terms of its development and code breaking changes are made to it now and then with each revision number moving forward.

-### The source code exmaples in this post are on Github
+### The source code examples in this post are on Github

 The source code example that I am writing about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-light).